Common Questions About the BSN-ASD Program

 Are there other courses I may get credit for?

 Possibly.
-In the BSN-ASD program students take a nursing evidence-based practice/research course, a healthcare economics course.
-If students had research course, it can be evaluated for substitution for the nursing evidence-based practice course provided there is at least an 80% match.
-If student had an economics course and it is an equivalent course for micro or macroeconomics, this course can be substitute for the healthcare economics course.
-This can be completed after you start the program.
+In the BSN-ASD program students take a nursing evidence-based practice/research course and a healthcare economics course.
+If students had a prior research course, it can be evaluated for substitution for the nursing evidence-based practice course provided there is at least an 80% match.
+If student had an economics course and it is an equivalent course for micro or macroeconomics, this course can be substituted for the healthcare economics course.
+This can completed after you start the program.

 What makes MSOE School of Nursing distinctive?

 - A critical care course taken by all students